 Identify the Switch Type

 Remove the switch's mounting screws, and carefully pull the switch out of the electrical box, straightening the wires as you go.
 Note the number of side terminals on the switch.
 If there are two side terminals, it is a single-pole switch.
-Do not count the ground screw, which is usually green-colored and is near the bottom or top of the switch and connects to a bare copper or green ground wire.
+(Do not count the ground screw, which is usually green-colored and is near the bottom or top of the switch and connects to a bare copper or green ground wire.)

 If the switch has three terminals (plus a ground screw), it is a three-way switch.
 In this case, locate the black or dark-colored screw terminal, and label the wire attached to this terminal, using a piece of electrical tape.
 This is the "common" terminal that brings power to the switch.
 You must connect the same wire back to the common terminal; the other two terminals (called "travelers") are interchangeable so they don't need to be labeled.

-Remove the Switch
+Disconnect and Remove the Switch

 Loosen each of the screw terminals and the ground screw, and pull each wire from its terminal.
 Bring the switch to your work surface for testing.